African-Market-Place-4/front-end/README.md

 # African Marketplace

 This directory is a web application called African Marketplace.
 The purpose is to create a platform where local sellers can market their products to customers.
-The application was created with React and Redux was utilized for state management.
+The application was created with React and Redux.
 The application is deployed using Vercel and can be viewed by clicking the link below.

 #### Link to project: https://african-marketplace-khaki.vercel.app/
 <br/>